ziox/leonardo/README.md

 ### ROS - Robot Operating System

 ROS is a flexible framework for writing robot software.
 It is a collection of tools, libraries, and conventions that aim to simplify the task of creating complex and robust robot behavior across a wide variety of robotic platforms.
+There are different versions of ROS, for the project we used ROS Indigo.

 #### Core components